Mikko Laakkonen // May 07 2018

 A Brief History and the Future of AI in Business

 Business leaders are looking for ways for sharpening their competitive edge and one of the most recent hype megatrends is of course the famously notorious artificial intelligence.
-Sometimes we might feel overwhelmed with consultants selling us AI strategy roadmap workshops and with have questions about what to do and with whom?
+Sometimes we might feel overwhelmed with consultants selling us AI strategy roadmap workshops and with having questions about what to do and with whom?
 Please keep on reading for a brief history of AI and concrete tips for your journey ahead.

 50 years ago HAL 9000, the AI Star of a blockbuster movie classic Space Odyssey:2001, amazed and intimidated us in movie theatres across the globe.
 Very expensive AI supercomputers were built through the decades.
 Still it took almost 30 years from the times of Space Odyssey for the IBM Deep Blue to win the famous chess challenge against Garry Kasparov.